vuestorefront/storefront-ui/apps/docs/components/react/components/pagination.md

 #  Pagination component
-Pagination component is a common feature to navigate through pages conatining many items like products on listing.
+Pagination component is a common element to navigate through pages containing many items like products in lists.

 <Generate />